 ALISA PRICE (Box Office Manager) has a B.A. in theatre arts from High Point University, and is a former intern of New Stage Theatre.
 As an intern she performed in Death of a Salesman, Charlotte’s Web, and A Christmas Carol.
 She also toured with her intern cast in a montage of Tennessee Williams, Shakespeare, and Chekov one-act plays, and has been in productions for several theatre companies in Virginia, including Swift Creek Mill Theatre, Theatre IV, and Richmond Theatre Company for Children, where she later became the marketing & sales director.
 She most recently worked in higher education, and for the State of Mississippi.
 She is a member of the Jackson Revival Center, and an active part of their theatre ministry.
 New Stage Theatre will always hold a special place in Price’s heart because it is where she first met her husband, Hillery.
 They now have three beautiful children, Darryn, Gabriel, and Elijah, aka “The Three Fusskateers.”

-BETTY WONG (Box Office Assistant/Education Assistant) begins her twelfth season at New Stage.
-She enjoys traveling to schools throughout the state with the Professional Intern Company to provide live theatre experiences for students of all ages.
-When not on the road, you can find her in the box office.
+BETTY WONG (Box Office Assistant/Education Assistant) begins her thirteenth season at New Stage.
+She enjoys traveling to schools throughout the state with the Professional Apprentices Company to provide live theatre experiences for students of all ages.
+When not on the road, you can find Betty in the Box Office.
 She has also served for many years as a volunteer in other areas of the theatre.
 Her 30 plus years professional work experiences in education and her passion for live theatre has contributed to the growth and expansion of New Stage’s Educational Department.
 She has served as a consultant to school districts throughout the state of Mississippi.
 Wong has a B.S. degree in Educational Psychology from Mississippi State University, and an M.Ed. from Delta State University.